Kerala backwaters: Kollam

 Kollam (earlier known as Quilon) was one of the leading trade centres of the ancient world, eulogised by travellers such as Ibn Battuta and Marco Polo.
 It is also the starting point of the backwater waterways.
-The Ashtamudi Kayal, known as the gateway to the backwaters, covers about 30 per cent of Kollam.
-Sasthamcotta Kayal, the large freshwater lake is 28.5 km from Kollam city.
+The Ashtamudi Kayal, known as the gateway to the backwaters, covers about 30 percent of Kollam.
+Sasthamcotta Kayal, the large freshwater lake, is 28.5 km from Kollam city.

 Islands of Kollam

-Islands are the eye-catching factors as well as the beauty of Lake Ashtamudi, Kollam.
+The islands are some of the most eye‑catching and beautiful features of Lake Ashtamudi, Kollam.
 Most of these islands are potential tourism spots in the state.
-The Indian Railways also planning to develop one of the islands in Kollam for a tourism project.
-There are big as well as small islands which are inhabited and uninhabited by human beings.
+The Indian Railways is also planning to develop one of the islands in Kollam for a tourism project.
+There are both large and small islands, some inhabited and others uninhabited.
 There are more than 15 islands in Ashtamudi Lake.
 The important islands in Kollam are: